dvavs/dvavs.github.io/README.md

 # Personal Website

-My personal website, built using custom CSS (no framework) and as little JavaScript as possible.
+My personal website, built using custom CSS (no framework) and no JavaScript.

 [Deployed website](https://dvavs.github.io).